danyaberezun/KEEPs/README.md

 We will result a constraints $B = \*$, $\* = A$
 and could not establish that $A = B$ as we do not even know if these stars are the same.
-So we have to replace all star projections with temporal type variables (standing for the real type) to correctly follow the transitive relations on them.
+So we have to replace all star projections with temporary type variables (standing for the real type) to correctly follow the transitive relations on them.

 #### Flexible types

-For flexible types, we have to run the algorithm on their upper bound as it is the type which is guaranteed to be a supertype of the real type.
+For flexible types, we have to run the algorithm on their upper bound as it is the type that is guaranteed to be a supertype of the real type.

 ### Examples